 More than 500 hours spent building this 20ft (W) x 20ft (L) x 10ft (H) artwork using a combination of steel, steel wires, highly durable braided nylon and rubber ropes, all of which were manufactured locally and assembled by a group of passionate and dedicated Malaysians.
 The hanging tunnels that expanded to 77ft were 100% hand-knotted and weaved by a group of women using more than 6000 metres of ropes are the artists’ adaptation and representation of the human brain and neurons.

 The message that they want to achieve with the art is very much like the concept of our brains and neurons that work to send signals and information throughout our body as well as giving the human the ability to communicate and connect with one another in a way that is very different than other living beings.
-“I want the public to explore and be immersed in this intricate tunnel of fibre rope mesh and let their imagination runs wild.
+“I want the public to explore and be immersed in this intricate tunnel of fiber rope mesh and let their imagination runs wild.
 They can be creative with our art, expand their imagination and hopefully it will evoke some sense of awakening and make them appreciate the moment and their surroundings,” continues Charmaine.

 This project is brought to life through the CENDANA Art In The City Public Art Commissioning Programme 2020 by the Cultural Economy Development Agency (CENDANA) as the strategic partner, with the support of MyCreative Ventures, Dewan Bandaraya Kuala Lumpur (DBKL) and GMBB.